nuxt-modules/leaflet/docs/guide/using-l.md

 You can still import the `L` global variable from the `leaflet` package and use it in your Vue component.
 Here is an example of how you can access the `L` global variable in a Vue component.

 ::: warning
 This is only possible in a client-side environment.
-If you are using Nuxt.js, you should use the `client-only` component to ensure that the code is only executed on the client side or set your map route to `ssr: false`.
+You should use the `client-only` component to ensure that the code is only executed on the client side or set your map route to `ssr: false`.
 :::

 ```vue{6,18,21-23}